downshift-js/downshift/README.md

   `defaultHighlightedIndex + 1`, if `defaultHighlightedIndex` is provided, or to the top-most item, if not.
 If menu is open, it moves the highlighted index down by 1.
 If the shift key is held when this event fires, the highlighted index will jump down 5 indices instead of 1.
-NOTE: if the current highlighed index is within the bottom 5 indices, the top-most index will be highlighted.)
+NOTE: if the current highlighted index is within the bottom 5 indices, the top-most index will be highlighted.)

 - `ArrowUp`: if menu is closed, opens it and moves the highlighted index to `defaultHighlightedIndex - 1`, if `defaultHighlightedIndex` is provided, or to the bottom-most item, if not.
 If menu is open, moves the highlighted index up by 1.
 If the shift key is held when this event fires, the highlighted index will jump up 5 indices instead of 1.
-NOTE: if the current highlighed index is within the top 5 indices, the bottom-most index will be highlighted.)
+NOTE: if the current highlighted index is within the top 5 indices, the bottom-most index will be highlighted.)

 - `Home`: if menu is closed, it will not add any other behavior.
 If menu is open,